innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

     plot_line_label(on_the_spot, 'On the\nspot')
     plot_line_label(and_back, 'And\nback');

-    # We can save the image as a file if required
+    # We can save the image as a file if required.
     # Increase the figure size
     #plt.figure(figsize=(12,8))
     # Nudge the margins so we don't cut off labels